reekol/nktty/README.md

 ## Advanced usage.
  - All params accept file paths as input when using '@' at the begining.
  For exemple:
- To execute stack of commands on each host, you can put them into file and provide it as aninpud to user defined execution (--ude, -u). lets, put those lines into test.sh
+ To execute stack of commands on each host, you can put them into file and provide it as an input to user defined execution (--ude, -u). lets, put those lines into test.sh
 ```bash